TamirSharif/websitescaffold/README.md

 # Website Scaffold

-## **Remeber to add firebase credentials to ./src/components/base.js and to enable login with Google in the firebase console, in addition to changing the project name in package.json and package-lock.json**
+## **Remember to add firebase credentials to ./src/components/base.js and to enable login with Google and firestore in the firebase console, in addition to changing the project name in package.json and package-lock.json**

-## also remember to `firebase init`
+## **also remember to `firebase init` and `npm i`**

 ### Made with create-react-app